You may have a high temperature, feel tired, achy and shivery and have a headache.

 Flu is short for ‘influenza’.
 It is a virus that can spread very quickly.
 When a person who has flu coughs or sneezes, they are releasing millions of very tiny droplets in to the air.
-These fly everywhere and can spread to an area as big as a hula hoop – and we are not talking about the small round snack here!
+These fly everywhere and can spread to an area as big as a hula hoop – and we are not talking about the small round crisps!

-What to do with the flu
+What to do when you have flu

-There are some things you can do to help feel better:
+Being ill with the flu isn’t much fun, but there are some things you can do to help feel better:

 - Keep hydrated – Drink plenty of water, juice and soups.
-Avoid fizzy drinks.
+Avoid fizzy drinks

-- Get lots of rest and sleep.
+- Get lots of rest and sleep

-- Ask your parent or carer for some medicine to help lower your fever and help with the achiness.
+- Ask your parent or carer for some medicine to help lower your fever and help with the achiness

 Should you go to school?